What is Form 1098-T?

-Eligible educational institutions are required by the federal government to send Form 1098-T to students for whom payments for qualified billed tuition and fees were received in calendar year 2014.
+The 1098-T is the IRS Tuition Statement.
+Eligible educational institutions are required by the federal government to send Form 1098-T to students for whom payments for qualified tuition and fees were received in calendar year 2019.

 When will the paper forms be sent?

-IRS Form 1098-T is mailed each year by January 31 to all students who were registered for credit courses during the previous calendar year and did not choose to receive their form electronically.
-(Example: 2012 Form 1098-T will be mailed by January 31, 2013.)
+IRS Form 1098-T is mailed each year by January 31st to any student who the college received payment for during the prior calendar year regardless of the method of payment (financial aid, cash payment, employer or agency payment) and did not choose to receive their form electronically.
+(Example: 2019 Form 1098-T will be mailed by January 31, 2020)

 How can I get a reprint of my 1098-T form?